 The claim that going 2-0 up will swing the momentum in favor of the opponent has haunted the community for ages.
 In a recent Reddit-post, Arlington69 claims that he has evidence supporting it.
 He presents a statistic showing that players, who go two goals up in the first 30 minutes, score fewer goals in the rest of the match.

-This naturally caught our interest, so we decided to investigate Arlington69’s evidence more thoroughly to find out whether he really did have the long awaited holy grail of evidence confirming momentum.
+This naturally caught our interest, and we decided to investigate Arlington69’s evidence more thoroughly to find out whether he really did have the long awaited holy grail of momentum.

 At the center of Arlington69’s claim is a data set containing all sorts of facts from 984 of his own matches.
 We already discussed and used his data in earlier articles.